 37. 52% of consumers would give up mobile apps and websites in favor of voice assistants to experience convenience and be able to do multitasking.

 Although just 35% of people said voice assistants seem like real people, the fact that more than half of consumers now prefer speaking to robots instead of browsing the Web themselves should make the figure above among the most compelling AI chatbot statistics collected.

-This has got to be one of the telling ecommerce chatbot statistics ever reported.
-Bots may not have made apps to obsolete yet, but these AI-based programs are already becoming a part of the lives of many contemporary consumers.
+This has got to be one of the most telling ecommerce chatbot statistics ever reported.
+Bots may not have made apps obsolete yet, but these AI-based programs are already becoming a part of the lives of many contemporary consumers.

 Most of these people do so to learn about the headlines, ask for recipes, and receive relationship advice.
 Only 28% of them have instructed a bot to make a payment or send someone some money, though.
 These statistics about chatbot emphasize which functions tech-savvy consumers are willing to delegate to machines.